 Smithsonian at 8

-Inspired by the world of the Smithsonian, the Smithsonian at 8 event series offers one-of-a-kind experiences for guests ages 21 and up.
+Inspired by the world of the Smithsonian, the Smithsonian at 8 event series offers one-of-a-kind in-person and online experiences for guests ages 21 and up.
 With themes from the local to the global, these after-hours gatherings designed for young professionals, combine educational activities, music, food and drink and unique settings to create evenings that are smart, adventurous and memorably entertaining.

 Art Collectors Program